 Washington State Standards for Mentoring

-This document, The Washington State Standards for Mentoring, is a tool to guide mentors in self-assessment and reflection.
+The Washington State Standards for Mentoring, is a tool to guide mentors in self-assessment and reflection.
 These standards are centered in educational equity: the heart of mentoring.
 Ongoing reflection and practice will deepen and refine mentoring skills, leading to gains in mentees' skill and more equitable student outcomes.
 These standards are designed to help both new and veteran mentors in various job settings to assess their current level of understanding and abilities, and to create actionable steps to improve.